 Fat Man's Delicacy

 By three or four tracks into Human's Out of the Dust, I knew they were Christians.
 I wasn't even listening to the lyrics; they just have that irritating 'Christian-ness' about their vocal melodies, that and the insipid content, given that they're supposed to be a bloody rock band.
 The best tracks sound like King's X-lite, the worst like any other shitty Christian 'rock' band you can think of.
-None of it's any good, anyway, and for what it's worth, I'd have said the same if I'd had no idea of their religious persuasions, before you start pointing your accusatory Christian fingers at me.
+None of it's any good, anyway and for what it's worth, I'd have said the same if I'd had no idea of their religious persuasions, before you start pointing your accusatory god-bothering fingers at me.